microsoft/devicescript/website/docs/api/cli.md

 # Command Line Interface

 The DeviceScript command line (CLI) allows to compile and debug programs from your favorite IDE.
-The CLI also also usable within containers (Docker, GitHub Codespaces, CodeSandbox, ...).
+The CLI also usable within containers (Docker, GitHub Codespaces, CodeSandbox, ...).

 ## Setup